OpenCHAMI/openchami.org/content/docs/tutorial.md

 in-use IP/port combinations, it may be configured to forward queries to the existing DNS server instead.
-If you encounter a port conflict, CoreDNS is not a required service dependency and can be safely disabled; however, doing so means name resolution will not function and you will need to manage node hostnames manually.
+If you encounter a port conflict, CoreDNS is not a required service dependency and can be safely disabled; however, doing so means name resolution for nodes/BMCs will not function and you will need to manage node hostnames manually.
 A lower-friction alternative that preserves DNS functionality is to change the CoreDNS configuration to use an unused port like `1053` and manually specify that port to any DNS dependent CLI tools.